-An integer specifying the length of time that should elapse from the time that a server is marked down to the time that the plug-in will retry a connection.
+Specifies an integer value for the length of time that elapses from the time that a server is marked down to the time that the plug-in tries a connection again.
 The default is 60 seconds.

-RemoveSpecialHeaders (zero or one attribute for each ServerCluster)
+Specify zero or one attribute for each ServerCluster.